-Recap: Ted and Jack go for a picnic, but leave after encountering a rude couple and Benson, the whistle-obsessed picnic supervisor.
+Ted and Jack go for a picnic, but leave after encountering a rude couple (named Mr and Mrs Joyce in the script) and Benson, the whistle-obsessed picnic supervisor.
 Meanwhile, Dougal falls under the influence of Father Damo Lennon, a young wayward priest.
 “Oasis or Blur?” asks Damo, never realising that the correct answer is Pulp.
 He steals Benson’s whistle, causing mass hysteria on Craggy Island; gives Dougal a cigarette pack containing the whistle, which Ted soon discovers.
 Cue a whirlwind of accusations and misunderstandings, culminating in Damo’s departure and the whistle’s return to Benson.

-The flat, desolate landscape stretches to the horizon, punctuated only by the picnic gear, some straggly trees, Benson’s booth, and the long shadows they all cast.
+The flat, desolate landscape stretches to the horizon, punctuated only by the picnic gear, some straggly trees, Benson’s booth, and the long shadows they all cast (which blend disorientingly with the Burren’s cracked surface).
 As Linehan observes in the commentary, the overall effect is startlingly similar to the surreal tableaux of Salvador Dalí.
 It’s doubtful that anyone involved consciously intended the allusion, which must have arisen from a combination of choices by the location managers and props department, but it’s still a charming connection.
 (The eagle-eyed viewer might notice that the O’Learys have a Chupa Chups stand on display in their shop – Dalí famously designed the Chupa Chups logo.)
 The parallel is not intuitive, but when one considers Dalí’s fascination with death, entropy, religion, and sexual repression, he begins to look like a strangely good fit for Father Ted, which does have a strong thread of the surreal after all.
 If he’d lived a little longer, perhaps he’d have been a fan.

 The moment where Benson approaches Ted is an exceedingly rare instance where Neil Hannon’s score misses the mark somewhat – rather than evoking Ennio Morricone’s instantly recognisable western soundscapes, he opts for an oddly mystical flute composition.
 To be fair, director Declan Lowney doesn’t seem to understand the joke either.
 Rather than the Sergio Leone stand-off parody Linehan and Mathews intended (and still hinted at by the cowboy book Benson later falls asleep reading), the confrontation with Benson is filmed rather conventionally, without any wide shots, quick cuts, or close-ups of the character’s eyes or heels.
 It’s likely that the writers simply made an oversight while scripting, but perhaps we should be thankful – their failure to communicate their intention to their collaborators led to one of the most idiosyncratic and surreal moments in the entire show.
 Not quite what anyone involved wanted it to be, the scene is Father Ted bordering on sentience, the show nearly developing a mind of its own.

-(At this point, I’d like to take a moment to plug Joe Rooney’s excellent podcast, Pod-A-Rooney, which demonstrates that he’s as different from Damo as could be.
-Travelling Ireland, and the world, he connects with an eclectic host of comedians, musicians, writers, and actors – Father Ted and otherwise – to record fascinating, rambling interviews.
+(Actor Joe Rooney, for his part, is as different from Damo as could be: in his podcast Pod-A-Rooney, he travels Ireland, and the world, connecting with an eclectic host of comedians, musicians, writers, and actors – Father Ted and otherwise – to record fascinating, rambling interviews.
 The episode with Cathy Davey is the best podcast I have ever heard.)

 The episode generally works well, with no shortage of funny lines and memorable character moments, but there’s a peculiar sort of hollowness to it.
 It’s clear that the writers essentially collided several unrelated story ideas without much thought for thematic or narrative logic – it’s worlds apart from the razor-sharp “Passion of Saint Tibulus” script.
 The picnic scene is an interesting hub for everything to turn about, but the nearest the episode comes to resonance is with the two scenes where Mrs Doyle and Old Jim each encounter a priest alone in the darkness – it’s not a lot to go on.
 (Although Mrs Doyle’s scene is interesting in its implications – she says that she’s been staying up, just in case the priests wanted some midnight tea, for the last three years, but halfway through “‘Good Luck, Father Ted’”, she seemingly went home for the weekend.
 The writers never came up with a clear idea of Mrs Doyle’s living arrangements, but this shift into the surreal is typical of the show’s evolution.
 In the commentaries, they suggest that she has a stark, bare room somewhere in the parochial house, with photographs of Ted, Dougal, and the Pope by her bedside, and say that they’d probably have ended up showing it in the fourth series once they’d completely run out of ideas.)